w779431h/edinboro-gitlab-assignment/README.md

 1. `python3 clone.py cs123-spring2016 --token-file ~/.gitlab_token --url-type http-save`

-    Same as above, except that the private token will be read from the first line of ~/.gitlab_token, a text file you have to created manually.
+    Same as above, except that the private token will be read from the first line of ~/.gitlab_token, a text file you have to create manually.

-1. `python3 clone.py cs123-spring2016 --url-type ssh-save --revert-to-date '2016-05-30 13:00:00' --students j4ansmith,yralimonl,t2yang`
+1. `python3 clone.py cs123-spring2016 --url-type ssh-save --revert-date '2016-05-30 13:00:00' --students j4ansmith,yralimonl,t2yang`

     Clones the repositories for three students j4ansmith, yralimonl, and t2yang.
-If the directory to clone to already exists, git will throw an error (this can happen if you cloned previously, in which case you can ignore the error).
-    The script will then pull master and revert to the last revision before 1:00pm on May 30, 2016.
+Then checkout the last commit in the last push made to the master branch before 1:00pm on May 30, 2016.

 ### `batch-operation.py`